 That is no typographical error.
 Yep, you read it right: a 67-point white-tailed buck!
 And, yes, it is a wild deer that was taken via fair-chase hunting tactics (sad that we even have to preface that, but that’s the case in today’s Internet environment).

-The lucky (or should we say blessed?) hunter is Brian Butcher of Kansas, a bowhunter who literally hit the jackpot while hunting in Chase County last October.
+The lucky (or should we say blessed?) hunter is Brian Butcher of Kansas, a bowhunter who literally hit the jackpot while hunting in Chase County in October 2019.

 According to news reports, Butcher’s buck has an unofficial score of 321-3/8 inches.
 If that score holds, the buck will be the 4th largest nontypical of all time.
 The next official record-book entry period doesn’t happen until 2022.

 The largest nontypical whitetail ever recorded by a bowhunter is the Luke Brewster buck.
 That deer was killed in 2018 in Illinois.
 Its official Pope and Young score was 327-7/8 inches.